Lemon yellow lemons.

 - something, esp. a manufactured article, that is defective or imperfect

 Origin of lemonMiddle English lymon ; from Middle French limon ; from Arabic laim?n ; from Persian l?m?n

 - having the color of a lemon; pale to bright yellow

 - having a flavor more or less like that of lemons

-b.
-The fruit of this tree, having a yellow aromatic rind and juicy, acid pulp.
+- a.
+A spiny evergreen tree (Citrus limon) native to Asia, widely cultivated for its oval yellow fruit.b.
+The fruit of this tree, having an aromatic rind and juicy, acid pulp.

 - Lemon yellow.

 - Informal One that is unsatisfactory or defective: Their new car turned out to be a lemon.

 - a.
 Made from lemons.b.
 Tasting or smelling like lemons.